Introduction – Consumer Protection Act

-- Under Section 40, 50, and 60 the Power of review has been conferred to District Commission, State Commission, and NCDRC respectively.
+- Section 40, 50, and 60 states about the review of power which has been conferred to District Commission, State Commission, and NCDRC respectively.

-- The power of revision can still be exercised by NCDRC U/s 58(1)(b) and by State commission under 47(1)(b) of the Act.
+- This Act also gives the power of revision that can still be exercised by NCDRC Under section 58(1)(b) and by the State commission under section 47(1)(b) of the Act.

-- Section 70 provides for administrative control of State Commission over the District Commission and that of NCDRC over State Commission.
-This section also provides for an investigation into any type of allegations against the President and members of a State Commission / District Commission and submitting inquiry report to the State Government along with copy endorsed to the Central Government for necessary action.
+- Section 70 states about the executive control of the State Commission over the District Commission and that of NCDRC over the State Commission.
+This section deals with an investigation which includes any type of allegations against the President and members of a State Commission / District Commission.

-- Section 71 confers a power of execution as provided Under Order XXI, The Code of Civil Procedure, 1908 with such limitation as provided in the section
+- Similarly, Section 71 of the Act provides the power of execution as per Order XXI of The Code of Civil Procedure, 1908 with such limitation.

-- A product liability action may be brought by a complainant against a product manufacturer or a product service provider or a product seller, as the case may be, for any harm caused to him on account of a defective product.
+- A complainant may bring product liability action against a product manufacturer or a product service provider or a product seller, as the case may be, for any kind of loss or damage caused to the consumer on account of a defective product.

-- According to the Chapter III of the Consumer Protection Act, 2019 states for the creation of Central Authority to regulate matters relating to a violation of rights of consumers, unfair trade practices and false or misleading advertisements which are prejudicial to the interests of public and consumers and to promote, protect and enforce the rights of consumers as a class.
+- According to the Chapter III of the Consumer Protection Act, 2019 states for the creation of a Central Authority to regulate matters relating to a violation of rights of consumers as explained above which are prejudicial to the interests of the public and consumers and to promote, protect and enforce the rights of consumers as a class.

-- An Investigation Wing headed by a Director-General for the purpose of conducting inquiry or investigation under this Act as may be directed by the Central Authority.
+- The Investigation Wing is constituted that is headed by a Director-General for the purpose of conducting internal inquiry or investigation under this Act or as directed by the Central Authority.